malavikasmenon/til/azure-databricks-spark/notes.md

 - global temp views can be created similarly using createOrReplaceGlobalTempView()
 - To access in sql use global_temp.view
 - To show available tables in databricks, you can use SHOW TABLES (for local) or SHOW TABLES IN global_temp (for global)
+- Few useful spark SQL statements - SHOW, DESCRIBE, USE, current_database()
+- Diff between managed table and external table ->
+    - if you drop the table, data is also dropped in the case of managed,
+    - but for external even if table is dropped, data remains, just metadata is dropped.
+- df.saveAsTable("table_name") (without specifying a path) would create a managed table, which can then be used for SQL processing
+- df.option("path", "somepath").saveAsTable("table_name") would create an external table, since we specified the path
+- A View is a visual representation on top of a Table
+- Databricks notebook has some visualisation options which can be used to plot charts from a table & create dashboard option to combine these visualisations as well.

 ### Hive Meta Store